Luc-Bertin/PythonBlog/_posts/2020-08-03-introduction-to-functional-programming.md

 ```
 Note: iterators implement ```__iter__``` method just as iterables, they just return themselves (return self), they can then be used in for-loops just the same way iterables did.

+## A nice use-case

-*Use case*: opening a file using the built-in open() function generates a file object which turns out to be an iterator!
+Opening a file using the built-in open() function generates a file object which turns out to be an iterator!
 Reading line by line using a for loop implicitly calls the readline method, so only certain lines can be re-requisitioned on demand, rather than reading the whole file in memory, particularly useful in the event of a large file!